pbek/QOwnNotes/webpage/src/contributing/translation.md

    ![screenshot](/img/crowdin/screenshot-4.png)

-6) The `%1` tags need to be written without a space, in LTR languages you can either insert the tags from the original or write them into your translation.
+6) The `%1` tags need to be written without a space, in RTL languages you can either insert the tags from the original or write them into your translation.

    ![screenshot](/img/crowdin/screenshot-1.png)